Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Representations of the COHA of a surface via stable pairs

 we obtain a relative simplicial derived stack

-The same procedure that leads to Proposition~\ref{prop:stable_pair_action_2-Segal} yields: \begin{proposition} The morphism \eqref{eq:stable_copairs_action_II} is a relative $2$-Segal derived stack. \end{proposition} In order to convey the information contained in the $2$-Segal property into an actual right representation, we need to verify the assumptions of Corollary~\ref{cor:induced_CoHA}.
-We start with properness.
+The same procedure that leads to Proposition~\ref{prop:stable_pair_action_2-Segal} yields: \begin{proposition} The morphism \eqref{eq:stable_copairs_action_II} is a relative $2$-Segal space. \end{proposition} In order to convey the information contained in the $2$-Segal property into an actual right representation, we need to verify the assumptions of Corollary~\ref{cor:COHA-representations-right}.
+We start with the property of being locally rpas.

 \begin{notation} Let